Elehuris Montero Player Props: Rockies vs. Reds

 Elehuris Montero At The Plate

-- Montero has three doubles, a triple, a home run and three walks while hitting .179.
+- Montero has three doubles, a triple, a home run and three walks while batting .179.

-- He has hit a home run in one of 27 games, and in 1.1% of his plate appearances.
+- He has homered in one of 27 games, and in 1.1% of his plate appearances.

 - Montero has driven in a run in seven games this year (25.9%), including two games with multiple runs batted in.